 The modern internet no longer follows the rules of classical marketing and economics.
 There is a whole new way of doing business.
 The competition isn’t just the stores in your neighborhood, but a vast, bustling community of anyone selling the same thing you do.
 It doesn’t even look like the corporate monoliths of the twentieth century.

 “Long Tail” marketing has taken over much of the marketing world.
-This means that Bob’s Cable, the small start-up electronics store down the street, has as much potential to reach customers as Sears.
+This means that a Solar Installation company in Fresno, CA. , has as much potential to reach customers as Sears.
 That potential is only reached through solid SEO strategies.

 Looking forward, SEO and Digital marketing strategies will continue to evolve.
 Brick and mortar stores will slowly continue to drift away, and only those who sell online will have a chance.
 Those businesses who catch and follow the trend of SEO will rise to the top.
 The rest will continue to advertise in Chicago for their store in LA.

 How Do I Find SEO Services?

 As of the writing this article, there are only a handful of truly talented SEO Marketing professionals.
 They are the trendsetters who have established some of the most successful practices for online marketing.
 I have listed them below with a link to their website.